ericpriceco/ericpriceco.github.io/content/posts/2023-12-05-secrets-manager-eks.md

     - external-secrets
 ---

-In this post, I'm going to describe how to sync secrets from AWS Secrets Manager in Kubernetes with example Terraform and Kubernetes manifests.
-I'll be using the [External Secrets Operator](https://external-secrets.io/latest/) to pull and create secrets and R[eloader](https://github.com/stakater/Reloader/tree/master) to restart pods when a secret has changed.
+In this post, I'm going to describe how to sync secrets from AWS Secrets Manager to Kubernetes with example Terraform and Kubernetes manifests.
+I'll be using the [External Secrets Operator](https://external-secrets.io/latest/) to pull and create secrets and [Reloader](https://github.com/stakater/Reloader/tree/master) to restart pods when a secret has changed.

-Another option out there is the [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) with the [AWS Secrets Store CSI Provider](https://github.com/aws/secrets-store-csi-driver-provider-aws).
-However, I found limitations with this solution.
+Another option out there is the [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) with the [AWS Secrets Store CSI Provider](https://github.com/aws/secrets-store-csi-driver-provider-aws); however, I found limitations with this solution.
 As of writing this, there is no way to have it automatically update the K8s secret it creates when it's updated in Secrets Manager.
 It automatically updates the secret volume mounted on the pod, but if you want to set environment variables, you need to rely on the K8s secret it creates and doesn't update.
 Plus I like the cleaner non-volume method from External Secrets Operator.

 All the referenced Terraform code can be obtained [here](https://github.com/eric-price/terraform_modules).